MarufZak/study-logs/nodejs-design-patterns/README.md

     };
   }
   ```

   This adapter is not perfect and handles well not all situations, but the concept is understandable.
 We create different interface for the client that uses LevelUP with another interface, interface of fs module.
 It might look unnecessary, but let’s not forget that LevelDB can be used in both browser (with level-js) and Node.JS thanks to adapters.

+### Structural design patterns conclusion

+Proxy, Decorator and Adapter are quite similar in implementation, but the difference is in the perspective of consumer.
+Proxy provides same interface, Decorator provides enhanced interface, and Adapter provides different interface.